darkprior/QPO-detection/README.md

 ## License

-This project is licensed under the [MIT License] license - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Creative Commons Zero v1.0 Universal] license - see the [LICENSE.md](LICENSE.md) file for details.